 As you depart the Pier, the view of Seattle, the Space Needle, the Great Wheel and the Seattle waterfront adds something special to the beginning of your experience.
 It still gets me every time and I am a local!
 We enjoyed every minute of the ride.
 The crew was fun, informative and you could tell that they love their job!

 Explore The Trails

-When it is time for a break, grab your picnic lunch and sit at a picnic table that looks south, down Puget Sound to Mount Rainier (Tahoma).
+When it is time for a break, grab your picnic lunch and sit at a picnic table that looks south, down Puget Sound like the Tilicum Village to Mount Rainier (Tahoma).
 The Vashon Island ferries run right in front of the mountain presenting a perfect photo op!

 What To Eat

 If you do not want to bring a picnic lunch, the Longhouse Café is open on the days when the ferry is running.
 They offer northwest inspired light entrees, soups, salads, drinks and desserts including s’mores kits that you can roast over a fire!
 We shared the combo and we were blown away with how much food we received!
 We cannot recommend the Smoked Salmon Chowder enough!
 Yumm!
 Enjoy your meal outside where there are many options of seating, but believe me, no seat has a bad view!
 You might catch otters playing in the water as we did, watch boats come in and out of the marina, and you will take notice of the iconic ferries crossing the Sound all day with the Seattle skyline and the Space Needle as the gorgeous backdrop.
 As we relaxed there and finished up our beers, we looked at each other and just said, “We live in such an amazing place!”